What's on

 Today over 100,000 children and adults use Makaton symbols and signs, either as their main method of communication or as a way to support speech.

-In addition to children and adults with communication and learning difficulties and the community around them – for example, teachers, health professionals, friends, public service bodies etc.
+In addition to children and adults with communication and learning difficulties and the community around them – for example, teachers, health professionals, friends, public service bodies etc. Makaton is increasingly used by the general public to aid communication.

-• Urmston Library, every Wednesday 11:00am to 12:00 noon.
+• Urmston Library, every Wednesday 11am to 12 noon.

 Readers' groups

-There are monthly readers' groups at your local library – see our Readers' groups page for details.
+There are monthly readers' groups at your local library, see our Readers' groups page for details.

 Rhymetime and storytime